JaSei/teamcity-job-executor/README.md

 # teamcity job executor

-simple command line utility which run job in teamcity and wait to finish
+simple command line utility which runs job in teamcity and waits (without --nowait flag) for job to finish

 success status of build = exit code 0